bvberkum/docutils-ext/README.rst

   - Testing experimental rst writer, see test/
   - Some additional transforms with exposed settings are used in ``dotmpe.du.ext.reader.mpe``.
+  - ``dotmpe.du.builder`` has some packages with specific Reader/Parser/Writer
+  	component configurations.

 dotmpe extensions